jlonghku/UAT_EFDC/README.md

 Figure.
 1

 1. Input the case path
-2. Selcect the range file of sampling parameters, including the parameter name, prior distribution and range of values, see Figure 2 for the specific file format, the first column is the parameter name, the second column is the prior distribution, the third and fourth columns are the minimum and maximum values of the parameters, separated by TAB keys.
+2. Selcect the range file of sampling parameters, including the parameter name, prior distribution and range of values, see figure 2 for the specific file format, the first column is the parameter name, the second column is the prior distribution, the third and fourth columns are the minimum and maximum values of the parameters, separated by TAB keys.

 ![avatar](https://github.com/jlonghku/UAT_EFDC/blob/master/img/Fig2.png)